jasminenoack/sudoku-app/README.md

 # TECHNOLOGY

+* Solves a Sudoku problem as a graph coloring problem.
 * It DRYs up the code by using 2 backbone views for all the pages of the app.
 * It lowers the amount of space used in the database by storing the puzzle as a searialized array instead of individual squares.
 * Includes RSpec model tests.